mshukuno/LANDVIZ/README.md

 * Updated the tool logging
     * Includes log for the tilerstool.
 * Updated jQuery library from 2.x to 3.5 in LANDVIZ Web.
+* Changed the tool name to PreProcTool-v2 from PreProcTool.

 ## LANDVIZ v1.2